pancinf/EIFGP/README.md

 #  General overview
 Extended isolation forest based gene prioritization (EIFGP) is a flexible approach for gene prioritization using unsupervised machine learning.
-It is designed to integrate association statistics from cohort studies, tissue/cell type specificity values and random walk with restart probabilities.
+It is designed to integrate association statistics from cohort studies, tissue/cell type specificity values, and random walk with restart probabilities.
+However additional datatypes can be provided aswell.
 The underlying framework is an extended isolation forest (Hariri et al. 2018).
 Furthermore the script computes Approximate Shapley Values (https://cran.r-project.org/web/packages/fastshap/index.html) for the top n predictions to obtain feature explainability.

 ##  Required inputs